 Picking the right SDR strategy is a crucial decision.
-Do you build it in-house or outsource to an expert partner?
+Do you build a team in-house or outsource to an expert partner?
 Many companies assume that keeping SDRs internal gives them more control, but the reality is often more complex.
 Hiring, training, and retaining SDRs require significant investment, and if the process isn't optimized, results can lag.

-On the other hand, outsourcing provides a fast, scalable solution-but is it the right fit for your business?
+On the other hand, outsourcing offers a fast and scalable solution-but is it the right fit for your business?
 Let's explore the factors that make the decision easier.